joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/003-Outsmarting-Threat-Actors.md

 ### Honeypots

-- Decoy systems designed to lure attackers.
+Honeypots are decoy systems designed to lure attackers.

 - Mimics real systems with vulnerabilities that are attractive to attackers.
 - Detect unauthorized access and divert attackers from real assets.
 - Doesn't block attacks, but rather study the attacker's methods and behavior.

-- Can be used for insider threats to detect:
+Honeypots can be used for insider threats to detect:

-  - internal fraud
+- Internal fraud
-  - snooping
+- Snooping
-  - malpractice
+- Malpractice

 ### Honeynets

-- A network of interconnected honeypots simulating a real network.
+A Honeynet is a network of interconnected honeypots simulating a real network.

 - Understand complex attack patterns and coordination.
 - Observe malware propagation and multi-stage attacks.
 - Used to study attacker's behavior in a more controlled environment.